actioncoininc/ActionOcean/README.md

 # (configure to use POSIX variant)

-git clone https://github.com/actioncoininc/ActionOcean --branch static --single-branch cd komodo
+git clone https://github.com/actioncoininc/ActionOcean --branch static --single-branch cd ActionOcean
 ./zcutil/fetch-params.sh
 # -j8 = using 8 threads for the compilation - replace 8 with number of threads you want to use
 ./zcutil/build-win.sh -j8
 #This can take some time.
 ```
-**komodo is experimental and a work-in-progress.** Use at your own risk.
+**ActionOcean and komodo are experimental and works-in-progress.** Use at your own risk.

 ## Developers of Qt wallet ##